Stocks / Indices

 Company Mergers- Why They OccurFebruary 19, 2020

-Companies acquire or merge with other companies because the boards of both companies have decided that a merger will enable the newly merged entity to be stronger and more profitable in the future with a bigger market share of the products or services it provides.
+Companies acquire or merge with other companies because the boards of both companies have decided that a merger will enable the newly merged entity to be stronger and more profitable in the future with a bigger A location or entity where people and entities can negotiate and trade assets of value. share of the products or services it provides.

 A company merger or an acquisition usually benefits both the new firm and perhaps even the customers.

 Who it certainly affects are the stockholders of both companies almost immediately in either a positive or a negative way.
 There is a school of opinion that a merger or acquisition creates greater shareholder value.

 What happens to a stock when a company is bought

 It’s not just the stockholders of the acquiring company that see changes in the value of their shares; it’s also the stockholders of the acquired company.

 These changes in value tend to occur prior to the official announcement of the merger and only if the stocks of the acquired company are purchased in cash.

 At that The unit of price change for bonds (1%), futures (0.01%), shares ($1) and mortgage fees (1% of the p..., the shareholders of the company which is being acquired will see their shares increase in value.
 Conversely, the shareholders of the acquiring company will see their shares lose value and move lower.